May 21, 2025

-Question of the Day: By how much do college students overestimate what their starting salary will be?
+Question of the Day: How much do college students overestimate their starting salary?

 To say there's a gap between expectation and reality might be a bit of an understatement.